mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 Let’s try to better understand what happens here.
 The following diagram provides a more detailed explanation.
 ![Alt text](../images/kafka/consumers.png "Consumer Internals")

 Kafka uses a pull-based model for data fetching.
-At the “heart of the consumer” sits the poll loop.
+At the "heart of the consumer" sits the poll loop.
 The poll loop is important for two reasons:
 1. It is responsible for fetching data (providing **ConsumerRecords**) for the consumer to process and
 2. Sends heartbeats and coordinates the consumers so the consumer group knows the available consumers and if a rebalancing needs to take place.